The 10+1 Code™

 Make accountability durable: named owners, escalation paths, and traceability from decision to outcome.
 Design governance so responsibility does not dissolve as decisions repeat.

-Commandment 2: Do Not Destroy to Advance
+II.
+Do Not Destroy to Advance

 AI systems must not be designed or deployed in ways that cause irreversible harm in the name of progress, efficiency, or advantage.